commercetools/commercetools-dotnet-core-sdk-v2/README.md

 ## Technical Overview

 The SDK consists of the following projects:
-* `commercetools.Base.Abstractions`: Contains abstraction that implemented in other SDK projects like IClient and ISerializerService.
+* `commercetools.Base.Abstractions`: Contains common classes and interfaces that can be used in other SDK projects like IClient and ISerializerService.
 * `commercetools.Base.Client`: Contains CtpClient which communicate with the platform to execute requests, it contains also the classes related to the client like tokens,middlewares and handlers.
 * `commercetools.Base.Registration`: Helper classes for things like types retriever.
 * `commercetools.Base.Serialization`: Serialization and deserialization services for responses and requests to the HTTP API using System.Text.Json.